 - Freehold Flat (Lender Only) – Where the title to the flat contains inadequate provisions as to the repair and maintenance of the building of which the property forms part.

 - Building Over a Sewer (Lender Only) – Where there is building over a public sewer.

 - Listed Building Consent (Lender Only) – Alterations or additions to the residential property were made without formal listed buildings consent.

 - Local Authority Search – (No Search/Search Delay) for a Remortgage – Where no formal searches of the Local Authority Land Charges, Water Service Company and/or Coal Authority registers in accordance with forms LLC1 and Con29/29R/29DW/W9M have been applied for, or where searches have been applied for but there is a delay in receiving these back.

 - Local Authority Search – (Search Validation for a Remortgage) – Where existing searches of the Local Authority Land Charges, Water Service Company and/or Coal Authority registers in accordance with forms LLC1 and CON 29/29R/29DW/29M are more than 3 months old but less than 18 months old.

 For bespoke policies please contact us directly for more information.

-Searches UK Ltd is an appointed representative of First Title Insurance plc, which is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 202103.
+Searches UK Ltd is an Appointed Representative of Northcott Beaton Ltd, which is authorised by the Financial Conduct Authority under registration number 306740.
 This material is intended to provide general information only.
 For specific coverage and exclusions, refer to the policy.
 Subject to Underwriting terms & conditions.